 One interesting facet of the film is the computer programming aspect of it and the then-emerging technology of instant communications through computer networks.
 Two key supporting characters are programmers and computers play a large role in the film.

 As for Brosnan, I like him as the second-best James Bond when you consider the physical part he brings to his acting.
-Moore always looked like a middle-aged dude who needed to rely on gadgets and when he did action stuff, it was kind of … hmmm, well, affected.
+Moore always looked like a middle-aged dude who needed to rely on gadgets and, when he did action stuff, it was kind of … hmmm, well, affected and today appears remarkably cheesy.
 However, Brosnan, while not a spring chicken at 42 when “GoldenEye” came out, he was younger than Moore’s 46 in that actor’s debut as 007 in “Live and Let Die” in 1973 (click here for my review).

 Brosnan does a terrific Brit (he’s actually Irish) and is a wonderful Bond.
 He is athletic, intelligent and can be, as he shows in the opening montage of action, a bit gritty.
-I also like how Brosnan does a good job of conveying the small emotion of trying not to show frustration – first when he criticizes a Russian mobster’s mistress (a Karaoke-singing, Russian-accented Minnie Driver) and then he gets really antsy when a character begins clicking a grenade-pen that could blow them all up.
+I also like how Brosnan does a good job of conveying the small emotion of trying not to show frustration – first when he criticizes a Russian mobster’s mistress (a Karaoke-singing, Russian-accented Minnie Driver in her second movie) and then he gets really antsy when a character begins clicking a grenade-pen that could blow them all up.

 Also, Brosnan continues doing the Bond-ian thing of a pitching a good game with pithy one-liners, sometimes double-entendre ones, and the apparent nonchalance for anything other than fine living and the mission.